Will you pose a risk to my own continued employment?

 As you may know, Coach Reid lost his job with the Philadelphia Eagles at the end of the 2012 NFL season.
 One of the other teams in the league that was interested in interviewing Coach Reid for their open Head Coaching position was the Kansas City Chiefs.
 What caught my eye was that when the four man hiring team, led by the Chiefs owner, Clark Hunt, met with Coach Reid what thrilled them the most was Read more...

-These do take some work to research and put together, but the investment you make in time and effort is going to pay off big for you in terms of money and job offers.
+30-60-90-day plans do take some work to research and put together, but the investment in time and effort will pay off big for you in terms of money and job offers.
 This plan is going to help you have a wildly successful job interview.
 So, now what?

 How do you write a 30-60-90-Day Plan?